ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 **Users** include the following four predefined roles: **cloud_admin**, **project_admin**, **\_member\_**, and **heat_stack_owner**.
 A fifth role, **heat_stack_user**, is assigned automatically.

 Version 3 of the Keystone API with IBM Blue Box Cloud introduces the concept of **groups**.
-You can use groups to quickly and easily make multiple assignments simultaneously.
-For more information on Keystone v3, **groups** and use cases, please refer to the primary document on this topic: [Managing Users and Projects] (http://ibm-blue-box-help.github.io/help-documentation/keystone/Managing_Users_and_Projects/)
+You can use groups to make multiple assignments simultaneously.
+For more information on Keystone v3, **groups**, and use cases, please refer to the primary document on this topic: [Managing Users and Projects] (http://ibm-blue-box-help.github.io/help-documentation/keystone/Managing_Users_and_Projects/)

 ## Creating a Project